lgmorand/workshop-aca/_entries/03-03 monitoring.md

 {% collapsible %}

 Remember the architecture schema of the Reddog platform.
 The frontend is the `UI` Container App which is exposed **internally** and thus not reachable outside the (managed) kubernetes cluster.
-In front on the `UI` is the `Traeffik` ingress controller which is the `Reddog` Container App, exposed publically (Internet).
+In front of the `UI` is the `Traeffik` ingress controller which is the `Reddog` Container App, exposed publically (Internet).

 To find the URL of the portal, in the Azure Container App environment, open the `Reddog` Container App.
 In the overview tab, you should find the generated FQDN URL.